 For public safety, crews have installed a gate 1/4 mile east of the current end of the pathway (see Bay Bridge Trail map).
 This gate will be closed Monday - Friday and the occasional Saturday while demolition activities are in progress.

-Summer hours: From May 26, 2014 until September 1, 2014, the pathway where the Shellmound St. and Burma Rd. trailheads converge and travel along the bridge will be open from 6 a.m. until 9 p.m.
+September hours: From September 2, 2014 until September 30, 2014, the pathway where the Shellmound St. and Burma Rd. trailheads converge and travel along the bridge will be open from 6 a.m. until 8 p.m.
 The trail from Shellmound St. to Maritime St. will remain open 24/7.
 All hours are contingent upon construction activities and are subject to change.

 Segments of the bike and pedestrian path are subject to periodic closures so crews can safely complete remaining construction activities.
 Please continue to check this site for the most up-to-date information.